Make the Most of the County Extension

 Emergency preparedness–information on local emergency or disaster services, what to do during a power outages, how to prepare for disasters that are common in your area (flood, blizzard, tornado, etc.)

-PLUS–they will check the pressure gauge for your pressure canner for FREE.
+The County Extension will also check the pressure gauge for your pressure canner–for FREE.
 You should have it checked at least once a year to ensure your food is being processed correctly.

 Sometimes the County Extension may be able to put you in touch with local sources for purchasing wheat, beans and other commodities in bulk.
 Call to find out.

 Frequently the County Extension is also involved in Soil Conservation.
 Or there may be some other county agency.
 Here it’s the County Conservation District.
 The Conservation District promotes planting trees to prevent soil erosion.
 So, these Conservation Districts sell trees and bushes for an incredibly good price.